JADAI: Jointly Amortizing Adaptive Design and Bayesian Inference: Method

 Thus, we suggest using the generic quantity $\ell_{t-1} - \ell_t$ as a proxy for the incremental information gained from step $t-1$ to $t$, even when $q_\psi$ is approximated with an implicit model for which the normalized log-posterior is not directly available.
 For example, a diffusion model formulation of \eqref{eq:flow_diff} entails the difference in posterior scores as a summand:

 where $\tau$ denotes diffusion time (see~\autoref{sec:app-diffusion}).
-In that case, the Barber--Agakov interpretation \citep{Barber2003-ba} is no longer the same, but the resulting objective still encourages trajectories along which the posterior loss decreases, as demonstrated by our experiments in \autoref{sec:experiments}.
+In that case, the Barber-Agakov interpretation \citep{Barber2003-ba} is no longer the same, but the resulting objective still encourages trajectories along which the posterior loss decreases, as demonstrated by our experiments in \autoref{sec:experiments}.
+For a more detailed discussion of the relation to the Barber–Agakov bound, see Appendix~\autoref{app:ba-bound}.

 This motivates the definition of the general scalar utility

 where $\ell_t^* = \texttt{detach}(\ell_t)$ denotes the same loss value with gradients stopped.
 Our final training objective minimizes the negative expected utility